 , jsx/tsx

-mdx plugin which enables support for md/mdx
+files and markdown, with the mdx plugin which enables support for md/mdx

 files.
 The officially supported method of loading data relies on a globally available graphql interface that enables executing to complex queries over the content and configurations.